kavimaluskam/leetcode-collection/107_binary-tree-level-order-traversal-ii/README.md

 ### Solution

 A simple BFS basically solves the problem.
-And we each level's result to the beginning of result but not reordering it, to give a better time performance.
+And we add each level's result to the beginning of final result instead of reordering it, for a better time performance.

 ### Complexity Analysis